oisinos3/SafeMotion/rigidbody_unreal_import.md

 ## 3. Configure Sockets on Skeletons

 Open the **skeleton** (not the skeletal meshes) of your rigid bodies.
 Set up the necessary sockets on these skeletons.
 The sockets are necessary for attaching other meshes and aligning them with the OptiTrack data.
+Note that the socket will by default be placed at the base of the bone you've selected, it can be moved if needed.

 <div align="center">
 <img width="527" height="375" alt="image" src="https://github.com/user-attachments/assets/e9f2f905-7fc1-429c-92f2-dcbfd73b56c7" />